This

 it on my thinning hairline (in front), and ended up looking

 like a Werewolf!
-Honest to God, I had to get rid of all the
+Honest to God, I had to wax off all the little

-6 months, with once daily application.
-Chains like
+last you six months, with once daily application.
+Chains

-CVS Pharmacy sell it under their name; you'll save
+like CVS Pharmacy sell it under their name; you'll

-money with the generic, and get the same results.
-As for thinking
+save money with the generic, and get the same results.
+As for

-you'll have to do this "the rest of your life," so
+thinking you'll have to do this "the rest of your life,"

-what!
-You bathe and brush your teeth at least once a day, don't
+so what!
+You bathe and brush your teeth at least once a day,

 RANT: